chip/popcap/README.md

 Read Tags
 ---------

-Read the metadata tags in an audio file.
-With this, you can return & manipulate the raw output of ffprobe -show_format.
+Read the metadata tags from an audio file.

 ```
-audio_file = AudioFile.new('sample.flac')
+audio_file = PopCap::AudioFile.new('sample.flac')

 audio_file.raw_tags => Returns a string of the raw output from running ffprobe -show_format.
     [FORMAT]